PedroZappa/42_minitalk/README.md

 ft_send_int(pid, msglen);
 ```

-Then it loops through the message and sends each character to the server bit by bit.
+Then it loops through the message and sends each character to the server bit by bit:
 ```c
 ft_printf("\n%sSending Message%s\n", GRN, NC);
 while (msg[i] != '\0')